RedRoma/Lexis/README.md

 # Intro

 I was working on another project, and we were at the point where we needed to pick a name.
 Of course, we had to look through the latin dictionary.
 I went to the App Store to download a legit Latin Dictionary app.
-I found that they all sucked.
+They all sucked.

 Rome deserves better.